WarpWorld/BepinEx-Example-Plugin/README.md

 	Add a reference to Assembly-CSharp from the game's data folders

 2) Create Effect Functions
-	Delegates\Effects\CrowdDelegates.cs contains the functions implementing effects,
+	Delegates\Effects\Implementations\ contains the classes implementing effects,
-	see the examples there for how to implement
+	See the examples for how to implement.

 3) Create Timed Effects
-	Timed effects work similarly to normal effects, but besides their start code in Delegates\Effects\CrowdDelegates.cs, additional behavior must be defined in Timed.cs
+	Timed effects work similarly to normal effects, but additional behaviors must be defined in the effect class.
-	And they use an identifier also specified in TimedEffects.cs to perform their behviors in the addEffect, removeEffect, and tick functions there

 4) Setup IsReady & UpdateGameState Functions
 	GameStateManager.cs contains functions called IsReady and UpdateGameState.